Reds vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Reds have a record of 5-3.
+- In nine games as the underdog over the last 10 matchups, the Reds have posted a mark of 5-4.

-- When it comes to the total, the Reds and their opponents are 6-4-0 in their previous 10 games.
+- In their previous 10 matchups with a total posted by sportsbooks, the Reds and their foes are 5-5-0 when it comes to hitting the over.

-- Oddsmakers have not posted a runline in any of the Reds' past 10 contests.
+- Bookmakers have not posted a runline in any of the Reds' past 10 contests.

 Explore More About This Game